corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

     The file path to the `node.info` file of the notary.

   * **notaryX500Name**:
-    Notaries’ X500 name, as an alternative to providing the node info.
+    The X500 name of the notary, as an alternative to providing the node info.
 Only supported for HA notaries.

 * **maxMessageSize**:
 Maximum allowed size in bytes of an individual message sent over the wire.
 Note that attachments are